quelpa/quelpa/README.md

 ```

 **Note**: `(package-initialize)` can be omitted if you are already running the command before the snippet in your init file.

-To setup Emacs on Microsoft Windows so that it works with `quelpa` is a bit tricky so we have added some [Instructions for Windows](#windows-instructions).
-Please consider them before trying to use `quelpa` on Windows.

 ## Usage